 Conclusion and recommendation.

-Affected companies should register for VAT purposes in Austria and start filing VAT returns for current and previous periods (unless statute-barred).
-At the same time, a voluntary self-disclosure within the meaning of Sec 29 Austrian Financial Criminal Act should be filed before the Austrian tax authorities start investigating the company in order to mitigate the risk of financial criminal proceedings.
-Since these are highly technical proceedings and any technical mistakes may result in the initiation of criminal proceedings against affected companies and their representatives and employees, we highly recommend consulting with an Austrian tax adviser beforehand.
+All affected companies should register for VAT purposes in Austria and start filing VAT returns for current and previous periods (unless statute-barred).
+At the same time, a voluntary self-disclosure within the meaning of Sec 29 Austrian Financial Criminal Act should be filed in order to mitigate the risk of financial criminal proceedings.
+Since these are highly technical proceedings and any technical mistakes may result in the initiation of criminal proceedings against an affected company and their representatives and employees, we highly recommend consulting with an Austrian tax adviser beforehand.

 Liked this post?
 Follow this blog to get more.